HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 The Netherlands (97.5%) are firmly in the lead, followed by Luxembourg (95.7%) and Finland (93.8).
 The <a hreflang="en" href="https://design-system.service.gov.uk">United Kingdom</a> and the <a hreflang="en" href="https://github.com/nl-design-system">Netherlands</a> both have a standardized design system which is built for accessibility.
 What contributes to Luxembourg and Finland's success?
 Considering that most accessibility content is available only in English, has this impacted adoption?

 Government domains were largely found based on domain name pattern matching.
 There are a lot of inconsistencies in how governments use domain names, but there is enough information here to provide comparisons.
-It is worth noting that .gov covers all levels of the US government, so we have tried to filter out those state specific sub domains.
+It is worth noting that `.gov` covers all levels of the US government, so we have tried to filter out those state specific sub domains.
 In this report, we could not filter out municipal or regional .gov sites.
 When looking at the TLD .gov domain chart above the average was 86.5%.

 We can also review the accessibility of various states.

 {{ figure_markup(
   image="US-state-governments.png",
   caption="The most accessible US state governments.", description="A bar cart with with the most accessible states in the US.
-Colorado (96.2%), Vermont (94.0%), Nevada (92.5%), South Carolina (90.6%), Georgia (90.6%), North Carolina (90.5%), Kansas (90.1%), Maine (90.0%), California (89.8%), New York (89.8%), Hawaii (89.1%), DC (89.1%), Rhode Island (89.1%), Missouri (89.1%), Massachusettes (89.0%), New Hampshire (88.9%), Minnesota (88.6%), Michigan (88.5%), Oregon (88.4%), Iowa (88.0%).",
+Colorado (96%), Vermont (94%), Nevada (93%), South Carolina (91%), Georgia (91%), North Carolina (91%), Kansas (90%), Maine (90%), California (90%), New York (90%), Hawaii (89%), DC (89%), Rhode Island (89%), Missouri (89%), Massachusettes (89%), New Hampshire (89%), Minnesota (89%), Michigan (88%), Oregon (88%), Iowa (88%).",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=174949843&format=interactive",
   sheets_gid="720509689",
-  sql_file="lighthouse_score_by_government.sql"
+  sql_file="lighthouse_score_by_government.sql",
+  width=600,
+  height=504
   )
 }}